Advertisement

 How do you typically decorate your home for Christmas?

 I take a minimalistic Scandinavian style to decorating our home.
-I use wreaths, candles, mini Christmas trees (as well as a large one), velvet ribbons and simple decorations in colours that tie in with colour scheme of my home.
-This consists of lots of greens, white, gold and muted chutney colours.
+I use wreaths, candles, mini Christmas trees (as well as a large one), velvet ribbons and simple decorations in colours that tie in with the colour scheme of my home.
+This consists of lots of greens, whites, golds and muted chutney colours.

 What will be on the menu for Christmas?